Class of 21F

 With the standup of the United States Space Force (USSF), all Guardians (both transferred and selected) will be in the Space Gray Rhinos!
 SOS is a great place for space officers to learn, think, and theorize about challenges in space.
 The students will not focus on tactical operations.
 Instead, they will focus on space as it applies across the instrument of power, in the past, now, and in the future.

 USSF students will receive space-focused curriculum and complete a group capstone project tackline the focus areas outlined in the CSO Planning Guidance.
 Students will have several opportunities to brief USSF senior leaders on their ideas!
 This is an opportunity to make a difference for the future of the Space Force.

 SOS has a robust and interesting elective program that is a required part of your SOS experience.
 There are two kinds of electives.
 One is the standard elective which can be a single period or a series of three periods.
-The other type are the competitively selected Think Tank and Air University Advanced Research electives.
+The other type are the competitively selected Think Tank (TT) and Air University Advanced Research (AUAR) electives.
 See below for descriptions of Think Tank, AUAR, and selected other electives.